 The kit is not required for the class, just a delightful compliment.
 Available while supplies last!
 You will receive a 50% coupon code, and the zoom link for the class, when you register.

 One of my absolute favorite offerings for my clients is a 45 minute reiki and halotherapy session at Saltitude in Lincoln, RI.
 Reiki can also be done long-distance, if you are not near Rhode Island.
 Learn more about distance reiki.

 What is halotherapy?

-Halotherapy some from the Greek word “halos,” which means “salt.”
+Halotherapy comes from the Greek word “halos,” which means “salt.”
 Saltitude has an active salt room that filters dry aerosol micro-particles of salt into the air.
 Halotherapy is believed to improve respiratory issues such as asthma and allergies.
 It also has a positive effect on asthma, acne, COPD, sleep disorders and more.
 Learn more about halotherapy at Saltitude on their website.

 What is reiki?

 Reiki is often called, “energy healing.”
 It is a form of alternative medicine that originated in Japan.
 Reiki practitioners use hands-on healing to transfer universal energy through the palms of the practitioner, to the patient, in order to encourage emotional or physical healing.
 I am certified in the Usui Shiki Ryoho method, which addresses the whole person on the physical, emotional, mental and spiritual levels.
 Learn more about The Usui System of Reiki Healing.